TAI Anka: Development

-According to the authority, Anka would eventually have an indigenous 155 hp turbo-prop engine developed by TUSAŞ Engine Industries (TEI), with cooperation of local companies in the future.

 Variants

 Anka +A

 On 19 July 2012, the Turkish Defense Industry Executive Committee (SSIK) announced that Turkish Aerospace Industries had commenced research and development for the design and development of a "hunter killer" High-Altitude Long-Endurance version of the Anka UAV, named the Anka +A. It was planned that Anka +A will carry Cirit missiles of Turkey's ROKETSAN.
 The weight of Anka +A UCAV would be more than 4 tons compared to Anka Block A's 1.5 tons.
 It was highly expected that the UCAV would be presented to public in the events of IDEF'13 on 7–10 May 2013.